 The House of David is a One New Man Ministry (Ephesians 2:14-16).
 Our passion is to seek the presence of God and the fullness of His intimate love.
-It is a ministry that moves in the gifts and power of the Holy Spirit and the gift of prophesy.
+It is a ministry that moves in the gifts and power of the Holy Spirit and the gift of prophecy.
 It is a ministry that invites those who desire nothing from this world but to be in the presence of YHVH and to gaze on His beauty all the days of their life.
-It is ministry for development of deep eternal friendships.
+It is a ministry for development of deep eternal friendships.
 It is a ministry for healing and reconciliation between cultures and nations.
-It is a ministry that obeys the great new commandment, that we love each other as Yeshua has loved us so that the world will know that we are His disciples.
-And, it is a ministry for those who are passionate about sharing the love of Yeshua with the world.
+It is a ministry that obeys the new commandment, which we love each other as Yeshua has loved us so that the world will know that we are His disciples.
+Moreover, it is a ministry for those who are passionate about sharing the love of Yeshua with the world.
 We desire to release the commanded blessing of Psalm 133, and disciple and commission a generation of spiritual leaders that will be sent into the world for the harvest, preparing the bride for the imminent return of her bridegroom, and the ushering in of the Kingdom of God.

 Pastor Eric Michael & Kim Teitelman

 Pastor Eric Michael Teitelman is Hebrew follower of Yeshua and an ordained bi-vocational pastor with the Southern Baptist Convention.
 He is also a worship leader and photographer.
 He currently oversees the House of David Ministries—a Hebraic itinerant teaching and worship ministry focused on building the Kingdom of God by bringing Jewish and Gentile Christians together as one new man in Christ Yeshua (Ephesians 2:14-16).
 He and his wife Kim live in Haymarket, Virginia.
 Kim was also raised Jewish and follows conservative Judaism.